andyvorld/LGSTrayBattery/readme.md

     - Using this [automated tool](https://github.com/andyvorld/LGSTrayBattery_GHUB_dump) for automated extraction of `.xml` files.
 (Working as of 24/02/2021)

 - Does not support mice that uses HID++ 1.0 protocols.
 (Older than 2012?)

+- Does not work on mice that uses "Unified Battery Reporting".
+(Newer than late 2020?)

 - ~~No working refresh/rescan code for connected/disconnect devices.
 Current work around is to restart the program.~~ Rescan device is done manually within the right-click context menu.